rsham004/community-guide/session-notes/MCP/01-MCP-overview.md

 ## 🧠 How It Works

 > Think of MCP as a **universal translator** between LLMs and external services.

+### Transport Mechanisms: STDIO vs. SSE
+MCP servers and clients can communicate in different ways:
+- **STDIO (Standard Input/Output):** Communication happens via the standard input/output streams.
+This is simple for local development where the client and server run on the same machine, often managed by a single process or script.
+- **SSE (Server-Sent Events):** Communication uses standard HTTP(S).
+The server pushes updates to the client over a persistent connection.
+This is ideal for production, networked environments where the server might run remotely.
+See [02-Transport-Mechanisms.md](./02-Transport-Mechanisms.md) for more details.

 ### Without MCP:
 > Each tool requires custom integration logic, error handling, glue code, and manual configuration.